Big Eye B-70 Bandsaw Rip Fence Compatibility Guide

-To ensure that the B-70 Bandsaw Rip Fence functions correctly with your bandsaw, your machine must meet the following minimum table dimensions and clearances:
+To ensure the B-70 Bandsaw Rip Fence functions correctly with your bandsaw, your machine must meet both of the following minimum table dimensions and clearances:

 The main table's edge must extend at least 5-35/64" (140 mm) from the frame or column.